jsforce/jsforce/README.md

     SF_USERNAME=myusername SF_PASSWORD=password+securityToken npm run test:browser

+Alternatively, if you are using `sfdx` and have a default DevHub set up, you can create a scratch org with all the test setup ready by running `./test/bin/org-setup-sfdx.sh` (it's a bash script and probably won't help most windows users)

 ## Contributions

 Your contributions are welcome: both by reporting issues on [GitHub issues](https://github.com/jsforce/jsforce/issues) or pull-requesting patches.

 If you want to implement any additional features, to be added to JSforce to our master branch, which may or may not be merged please first check current [opening issues](https://github.com/jsforce/jsforce/issues?q=is%3Aopen) with milestones and confirm whether the feature is on road map or not.

-If your feature implementation is brand-new or fixing unsupposed bugs in the library's test cases, please include addtional test codes in the `test/` directory.
+If your feature implementation is brand-new or fixing unsupposed bugs in the library's test cases, please include additional test codes in the `test/` directory.